cleitonsouza01/trade/docs/api/trade.operation.md

 + comissions: A dict of discounts.
 String keys and float values representing the name of the discounts and the values to be deducted from the operation.
-+ taxes: A dict of taxes. string keys and float values representing the name of the taxes and the values of the taxes to be applied to the operation.
-Tax values are always represented as a percentage.
-Taxes are applied based on the volume of the operation.
++ taxes: A dict of fees. string keys and float values representing the names of the fees and the values of the fees to be applied to the operation.
+Fee values are always represented as a percentage.
+Fees are applied based on the volume of the operation.

 ### Properties: